 The result?
 Their subscriber churn rate had a 5% reduction.
 Not too shabby, huh?

-Email blast marketing fails because it’s planned poorly.
+Email blast marketing fails because it is planned poorly.

-The people on your generic list are hit in the inbox with content they weren’t expecting, never asked for, and didn’t want.
+The people on generic lists are hit in the inbox with content they weren’t expecting, never asked for, and frankly don’t want.

-The best practice is to plan out a strategy for how often and how far apart your emails are sent.
+The best practice is to plan out a strategy for how often and how far apart you send emails.
 Too often and people will feel like you’re spamming them.
 Too little and people will forget about you.